 Monsoon, Paul Melo e Castro’s English translation of Vimala Devi’s Moncao, is about divisions between human beings.
-Vimala Devi’s short story cycle was first published in 1963, and is set in a Goa before it became an indivisible part of the Indian Union.
+Vimala Devi’s short story cycle was first published in 1963 and is set in Goa before it became an indivisible part of the Indian Union.

 It is a society on the verge of upheaval, as Jason Keith Fernandes says in his introduction, a society where no one – tiller or landowner, man or woman, Hindu or Catholic – is satisfied with their lot.

 Our language makes our world

 One form of tension is language, which pops up in the first story, Nattak.
 Tukaram, the star of the local folk theatre production, is forced to confront his knowledge of languages.
 His father did not pay for an English education, even though it was English, and not Portuguese, that was opening up opportunities for young Goans who wished to move.
 He learnt Portuguese at school, but did not speak it at home, for if he did, “a barrier would have been created between him and his family, between him and his community.”